yfiua/WeSTassignment/README.md

 [Institute for Web Science and Technologies (WeST)](http://west.uni-koblenz.de/).
 Its style was adapted by Lukas from a template package that Leon sent him.

-Packages that are excluded (not compatable or not needed):
+Packages that are excluded (not compatible or not needed):

 - polyglossia
 - fontspec